Mesothelioma Talcum Baby Powder Lawsuits

 - Judith Winkel took Colgate-Palmolive to court in California over her mesothelioma.
 She used Cashmere Bouquet, the company’s talcum powder product, for at least fifteen years and before the 1973 federal regulations were put in place protecting consumers from asbestos.
 The jury awarded her $13 million.[3]

 - Another lawsuit ended in an $18 million jury award in 2016.
 Philip Depoian filed the lawsuit in California against Whittaker, Clark, & Daniels, a talc supplier behind the baby powder products he claimed caused him to develop mesothelioma.
-Depoian worked in his father’s barbershop where talcum powder products were used every day.
-At the time this was the largest award in any talcum powder mesothelioma case.[4]
+Depoian worked in his father’s barbershop, where talcum powder products were used daily.
+At the time, this was the largest award in any talcum powder mesothelioma case.[4]

 - A jury in a California court awarded Willie McNeal Jr. $4.8 million for mesothelioma.
 He used Old Spice powder for 22 years.
 The retired school bus driver, grandfather, and veteran received a diagnosis of pleural mesothelioma in 2017 and won the jury award in 2021.[5]

-- Ann Zoas received more than $1.5 million in a mesothelioma talc settlement in 2018.
+- Ann Zoas received over $1.5 million in a mesothelioma talc settlement in 2018.
 She was diagnosed with pleural mesothelioma and had no known asbestos exposure but did use the company’s baby powders for years.
 Zoas filed a lawsuit against Johnson & Johnson and talc supplier Imerys.[7]

 Ovarian Cancer Johnson & Johnson Lawsuits